SrdrOlmez/Cloud-DevOps/README.md

 - Created and deployed basic Azure infrastructure (RG, Storage, VM)
 - Practiced init, plan, apply, and destroy workflows
 - Explored state management and variable usage for reusable templates

+## CI/CD Pipeline

+- Dockerized a simple web app and tested it locally.
+- Built a GitHub Actions workflow to automate image build and push to GHCR
+- Integrated with a kind Kubernetes cluster to test the image
+- Learned workflow triggers, troubleshooting, and CI/CD best practices